 Performance History post-Terezín

 A comprehensive performance history of Brundibár cannot be traced from 1944 to 1975.
 Through the efforts of Joža Karas, a Polish-born Czech violinist living in the United States, Brundibár was introduced to the English-speaking world, premiering in the United States in 1975 with the English premiere in 1977 in Canada, and the German premiere took place in 1985 by the St Ursula Gymnasium in Freiburg am Breisgau.
 Karas and his wife Milada provided the first English translation, published by Tempo Praha in 1993 (revised 1998).
 In 1995 the organization Jeunesses Musicales Deutschland established “The Brundibár Project”, an intergenerational undertaking involving invited eyewitnesses who explained their past to the actors, a compact disc of Krása’s music, a video with interviews from surviving performers and clips of Brundibár performances.
 Teachers and students received research materials about Nazi Germany, Terezín and the ghetto’s cultural programs.
 “The Brundibár Project” generated hundreds of performances of the opera in Germany and Eastern Europe from 1999 onwards, and an explosion of performances has similarly taken place in the United States, the United Kingdom and elsewhere in the past decade.
-The most recent development in the Brundibár story has been an alternative English adaptation by Tony Kushner for the Chicago Opera production of 2003.
+A more recent development in the Brundibár story has been an alternative English adaptation by Tony Kushner for the Chicago Opera production of 2003.
 In 2014, to mark the 70th anniversary of Brundibár's final potent performance inside the Terezin Ghetto, the opera was performed in Sydney for the very first time in a fully staged production that brought Sydney school children and wider audiences together with local Terezin survivors and their stories.